ShavonneReynolds/Coffee-Orders-Dashboard/README.md

 ![Excel Dashboard](CoffeeSalesDashboard.png)

-## Project Insight
+## Questions
 - Which year had the highest total sales?
 - Who purchased more - Loyalty members or non-loyalty members?
 - What country had the highest sales each year?
-- In relation to overall sales, what percent contribution did each country have?
+- What is the most popular coffee type overall?
+Each year?
 - What was the highest selling roast overall?
 Each year?
 - Is there a preference in size for customers?

-Does it differ between members and non-members?
+# Project Insight
 -

 ## Final Conclusion